Hp-FEM: Differences from standard FEM

-The Fichera problem
+Solution to Fichera problem

 The Fichera problem (also called the Fichera corner problem) is a standard benchmark problem for adaptive FEM codes.
 One can use it to show the dramatic difference in the performance of standard FEM and hp-FEM.
-The problem geometry is a cube with missing corner.
-The exact solution has a singular gradient (an analogy of infinite stress) at the center.
+The problem geometry is a cube with a missing corner.
+The exact solution has a singular gradient (an analogy of infinite stress) at the centre.
 The knowledge of the exact solution makes it possible to calculate the approximation error exactly and thus compare various numerical methods.
-For illustration, the problem was solved using three different versions of adaptive FEM: with linear elements, quadratic elements, and hp-FEM.
+For illustration, the problem was solved using three different versions of adaptive FEM: linear elements, quadratic elements, and hp-FEM.

 The convergence graphs show the approximation error as a function of the number of degrees of freedom (DOF).
 DOF refers to unknown parameters that are needed to define the approximation, and the number of DOF equals the size of the stiffness matrix.
 The reader can see in the graphs that the convergence of the hp-FEM is much faster than the convergence of both other methods.
 The performance gap is large enough that the linear FEM might not converge at all (in reasonable time) and the quadratic FEM would need hundreds of thousands or perhaps millions of DOF to reach the accuracy that hp-FEM attained with approximately 17,000 DOF.
 Obtaining very accurate results using relatively few degrees of freedom is the main strength of hp-FEM.